preciofishbone/OmniaDocsG2/blocks/community-rollup/index.rst

 Query
 -----------
 Here you decide what to rollup in the block.
-(Image from Omnia v7).

 .. image:: community-rollup-settings-query-v7.png